ArtemPonomar/taxi-service/README.md

 To add a new driver, go to the "Drivers -> Add Driver" menu option.

 Log in using the credentials from the driver you just created to unlock the ability to interact with other menu options.
+## Endpoints

+GET /drivers - Retrieves a list of all the registered drivers.
+GET /drivers/add - Displays a form to add a new driver.
+POST /drivers/add - Adds a new driver to the system.
+POST /cars/drivers/add - Associates a driver with a car in the system.
+GET /cars/add - Displays a form to add a new car to the system.
+POST /cars/add - Adds a new car to the system.
+GET /cars - Retrieves a list of all the registered cars in the system.
+GET /cars/mine - Retrieves a list of cars associated with the currently logged-in driver.
+GET /manufacturers/add - Displays a form to add a new manufacturer.
+POST /manufacturers/add - Adds a new manufacturer to the system.
+GET /login - Displays a login form.
+POST /login - Authenticates a user and logs them in.
+GET /logout - Logs out the currently logged-in user.

+## Security

+Application uses Filters to deny acces for non-authorised users to all endpoints except /login and /drivers/add.